 The Federal Law Enforcement Pay Scale

-- Note that several federal law enforcement agencies do not follow the standard pay scale, including the Capitol Police, Judicial Branch, and Secret Service Uniformed Division.
-Be sure to consult agencies directly to find out more about available pay scales.
+(Note: A number of federal law enforcement agencies have their own salary schedules, including the Capitol Police, Judicial Branch, and Secret Service Uniformed Division.
+Be sure to consult agencies directly to find out more about available pay scales.)

 Choosing a Federal Law Enforcement Agency